Operation Mad Ball: Plot

 Hogan and Cpl.
-Bohun go through all sorts of mishaps to make sure that the plan for the secret ball goes ahead.
-It snowballs into constant wheeling-and-dealing and complex maneuvering by Hogan and soon others of his fellow camp soldiers.
+Bohun go through mishaps to make sure that the plan for the secret ball goes ahead.
+The plot oftens shows constant wheeling-and-dealing and complex maneuvering by Hogan and soon others of his fellow camp soldiers.
 As the various details surrounding the ball grow larger and ever more complex, their efforts evolve into a "Mad Ball" that no one will likely ever forget ... if Hogan and his men can carry it off.
 On their heels every minute, however, is Lock, always sniffing around and on the lookout for the slightest breach of what constitutes his ideas of strict army regulations and military discipline.
 Along the way, Hogan and his men jump through many hoops to distract Lock.
 Hogan finally sidelines Lock just before their blowout event happens.

 The night of the ball, each soldier is paired with a nurse, except Hogan.
 He waits for Bixby, hoping that she has forgiven him, but he ends up disappointed, going to the ball without her.
 When he arrives at the hotel, he sees Bixby sitting with the camp's commanding officer Rousch, who has sworn to everyone at the ball to say nothing about what is going on that evening.
 When Bixby sees Hogan, she takes off her long military coat to reveal a pretty dress, and she shares a first dance with Hogan.